JeffCyr/ClrMD.Extensions/doc/GettingStartedWithLINQPad.md

 ## Add ClrMD references & namespaces

-`ClrMD.Extensions` is not yet available on NuGet, the most convenient way to use it now would be to clone/download the repository, compile and add the references directly from the bin folder.
+`ClrMD.Extensions` is now  available on nuget.org.

-In "Query properties", add the references
+In "Query properties", add the nuget package
-- Microsoft.Diagnostics.Runtime.dll
-- ClrMD.Extensions.dll
+- ClrMD.Extensions

 Include these namespaces in the “Additional Namespace Imports” tab:
 - ClrMD.Extensions